 There is possible exception to the rules for joint liability: If one spouse claims that they he or she had no knowledge of the income activities of the other spouse, the objecting spouse may request IRS relief under the Innocent Spouse Rules.

 What If I Do Not Trust Previously Filed Tax Returns?

-If you do not trust the previously filed tax returns, then you can file amended returns, provided that your spouse agrees.
+If you do not trust that the previously filed tax returns are accurate, then you can file amended returns, provided that your spouse agrees.

 What If I Do Not Trust Our Current Accountant?

 Does your accountant play golf with your ex-spouse?
 If so, you may want to find a new CPA or tax accountant.
 Look for someone who is independent and will represent your interests.

 Check out our article on Conflict of Interest for details on this topic.

 The important thing is to know that tax relief is a real option.
 It just requires negotiation.
 In the meantime, continue to file tax returns and be responsive to all IRS letters and notices.
 If you handle tax debts responsibly, the IRS will work with you.

 Check out our article here on IRS Negotiation and Resolving a Tax Debt.